DigitalGlobe/mltools/algos/simple_lulc/README.md

 ## Simple Land Use Land Cover Classifier

-This is a simple, supervised Land Use Land Cover (LULC) Classifier.
+This is a simple, supervised Land Use Land Cover (LULC) classifier.
 It segments an entire image in tiles and classifies each tile based on a given set of classes.
 Training data consists of a set of labeled geometries which have been selected from the same image.